 Students must maintain an overall minimum grade point average of 3.0.
-Additionally, students must receive a B or better in their MLIS Core courses, their field study or thesis, and their required specializations courses.
+Students also must receive a B or higher in all required courses, which includes their MLIS Core courses and their field study or thesis coursework.
+Additionally, students enrolled in the School Library specialization must earn a B or higher on all required coursework for that specialization.